codecentric/angular-workshop/exercise10-ngrx-minimal/README.md

     ```
   </details>

-1. Using the Store in our Application
+4. Using the Store in our Application
 - We can now use the Store to load and alter the state of our Application.
 We start with loading the list of farms and adding new farms
 - Change adding new Farms
   - `FarmFormularComponent`: Change the `addFarm`-Method to dispatch and `addFarmAction` with the correct Payload
 - Change loading the Farms
-  - `FarmListComponent`: Use our `selectFarms`-Selector to fill the farmList in the constructor
+  - `FarmListComponent`: Use our `selectFarms`-Selector to fill the farmList in the OnInit
   - <details><summary>Hint: How to use a selector</summary>

     ```typescript